-You probably know how to improve your credit with a credit card.
+You’ve probably heard time and time again, that a simple way to improve your credit is by responsible and consistent use of a credit card.
 You might even know how to improve your credit several ways other than using a credit card.
 But do you know how to boost your credit with a personal loan?

 How Does a Personal Loan Affect My Credit Score?

 “When it comes to improving credit scores, a personal loan may be a viable option for reestablishing creditworthiness when the proper steps are taken,” Marco Carbajo, Founder of BusinessCreditBlogger.com, said.
 “For a personal loan to have maximum impact to an individual’s credit scores, you should focus on three key things: maintaining a positive payment history, paying more than the minimum amount due each month and reaching a low balance owing (below 30%) as soon as possible.”
 Also be sure to look for a lower interest rate than what you’re paying now and a repayment period of three to four years.
 If you adhere to these conditions, a personal loan might be worth your time.

 A personal loan can consolidate credit card debt and improve your credit score for several reasons:

 - A personal loan is an installment loan so debt on that loan won’t hurt your credit score as much as debt on a credit card that’s almost to its limit, thereby making available credit more accessible

 - A personal loan can also help by creating a more varied mix of credit types